Managing bowel late effects

 Smoking and vaping

-Exercises to strengthen the muscles used in bowel control are called pelvic floor exercises.
-These are sometimes called Kegel exercises.
+Pelvic floor exercises are exercises to strengthen the muscles used in bowel control.
 They may help with:

 To avoid putting extra pressure on your pelvic floor muscles, try to keep your weight within healthy limits.
 You can also look after these muscles by avoiding getting constipated and not doing heavy lifting.